ayago/skeleton-npm/README.md

-# Skeleton NPM: A skeleton project for publishing an npm package with Typescript, ES6, and CommonJS support
+# Publishing an npm package with Typescript, ES6, and CommonJS support

 This project serves two purposes: